 - You are a runner who has very rapidly increased the speed or intensity of your runs.
 Your body needs time to gradually warm up to new speeds and intensities.

 - You have a high arch.
 If your arches are higher than average you are putting excessive strain on your metatarsals, which can lead to inflammation and pain.

 - You have another foot deformity such as hammertoes or bunions.
 These types of deformities can lead to a misshapen foot, which can lead to pain.

 - You are overweight.
 Excess weight on your feet can ultimately result in pain in the forefoot area.

 - You wear shoes that don’t fit properly.
 Shoes that put extra pressure on your toes, such as high heels, can have the undesired effect of foot pain.

-Once you’ve figured out the underlying cause you can begin treatment.
+Once you’ve figured out the underlying cause you can begin treatment for ball of foot pain.
 Some treatment can be as simple as making a few lifestyle changes.
 For instance, if you are overweight you can get rid of some of those extra pounds by exercising a few times a week and eating healthier foods.
 If your shoes are the problem you can find a pair that offers more room in the toe area and more support in the arches.
 You can even add a shoe insert to gain more support where needed.
 If the pain is very bothersome you should rest your foot and apply ice as needed.
 In some rare cases these conservative methods are not enough and surgery may be required.